EleutherAI/lm-evaluation-harness/README.md

     --device cuda:0 \
     --batch_size 8
 ```
-> [!Note]
-> If you are running this on a device with Apple ARM GPUs such as a Macbook M1, set the device flag to `--device mps:0`.

 Additional arguments can be provided to the model constructor using the `--model_args` flag.
 Most notably, this supports the common practice of using the `revisions` feature on the Hub to store partially trained checkpoints, or to specify the datatype for running a model: